drwpow/html-aria/README.md

 As stated in [Project Goals](#about), html-aria aims to not conflate non-normative recommendations as normative guidelines.
 So in the API, [getSupportedRoles()](#getsupportedroles--) and [getSupportedAttributes()](#getsupportedattributes--) will return 1 and 2, but not 3 or 4.

-While there is a technical distinction between 3 and 4, for the purposees of html-aria they’re treated the same.
+While there is a technical distinction between 3 and 4, for the purposees of html-aria they’re treated the same (because 3 specifically is not explicitly allowed, we can make a choice to read it as prohibited).

 ## About

 ### Project Goals

-1. Get annoyingly-close to the WAI-ARIA specification while remaining user-friendly
-1. Don’t be opinionated
+1. Implement _all_ ARIA spec docs, not just the roles specification
+1. Stick to _normative_ guidelines (i.e. only implement “MUST” language, not “SHOULD”—the latter is the area of linters)
+1. Try and reduce mistakes by